Open-EO/openeo-python-client/docs/udf.rst

 ========================================

 User defined functions are a very important feature of OpenEO.
-They allow you as a user to reuse existing code, by submitting it to the backend.
+They allow you as a user to reuse existing code, by submitting it to the back-end.

-As datacubes can be very large, the backend will only be able to run your code on a smaller chunk of the whole cube.
-So you need to help the backend a bit, by designing your code to work on as small a piece of data as possible.
+As datacubes can be very large, the back-end will only be able to run your code on a smaller chunk of the whole cube.
+So you need to help the back-end a bit, by designing your code to work on as small a piece of data as possible.

 There are a few different types of operations where UDF's can be used: